danReynolds/SCI207/lec5.md

 Hydrocarbons like oil are made of only C & H atoms, and are hydrophobic, when a hydrocarbon molecule is put in water, the surrounding polar water molecules interact withs its H atoms and form a highly structured cage around it.
 Like methane, CH4

 The resulting increase in order by the caging everywhere would outweigh the decrease in order caused by the spreading out of the oil molecules, and their energy.
-Oil molecules clump together to show as few of themselves to the water as possibler.
+Oil molecules clump together to show as few of themselves to the water as possible.

 What does this have to do with these helices?